 easily test for thyroid problems, many doctors still fail to diagnose the obvious signs of HAIT, or

 rely only on one test to diagnose the condition.
 Commonly, HAIT is also often misdiagnosed as

 depression, stress, or "female" hormonal problems such as premenstrual syndrome, post-partum

 depression or menopause symptoms, which are often labels applied to CFS and FMS sufferers as

+well.
 Various Symptoms Seen in CFS, FMS & HAIT

 Feeling run down, sluggish